 Not Recommend For:

-- Powerlifters, CrossFitters, and Olympic weightlifters
+- Powerlifters, CrossFitters, or Olympic weightlifters

 - Anyone who doesn’t care for real-time guidance and/or instruction